-As of December 31, 2017 and 2016, total accrued expenses - related parties amounted to \$31,000 and \$135,000, respectively.
-Included in the December 31, 2017 accrued amount are accrued payroll expenses to current executive officers and unpaid committee fees to current members of the Company's Board of Directors of \$19,000 and \$13,000, respectively.
+As of December 31, 2018 and 2017, total accrued expenses - related parties amounted to \$55,000 and \$31,000, respectively.
+Included in the December 31, 2018 accrued amount are accrued payroll expenses to current executive officers and unpaid committee fees to current members of the Company's Board of Directors of \$24,000 and \$31,000, respectively.
+Included in the December 31, 2017 accrued amount are accrued payroll expenses to current executive officers and unpaid committee fees to current executive officers and unpaid committee fees to current members of the Company's Board of Directors of \$19,000 and \$13,000, respectively.